leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 07 Redux - Leviathan/ReadMe.txt

 Expedition 07 Redux - Leviathan
 ==================================

-This file is >> AlsoInProgress << and supervised Polo & Nada.
+This file is >> AlsoInProgress << and supervised by Polo & Nada.
 It is playable for the most part but perhaps not yet 100% functional.
 However, a majority of the rewards will be accessible from your other saves.

 We're working on it.
 [#NexusEntreprise™ owned by 16/16/16 & (⁠⊙⁠_⁠◎⁠) ]